bekele242/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that print the absolute path name of the current working directory
+display the content list of your directory in a long format